Adnan-The-Coder/Chatbot-end-2-end-build/readme.md

-# 🤖 Simple Chatbot using Logistic Regression
+# 🤖 Dynamic Chatbot models

-This is a terminal-based chatbot implemented in Python using `scikit-learn`'s `LogisticRegression` classifier.
+This is a API based chatbot implemented in Python using `scikit-learn`'s `LogisticRegression` classifier and FastAPI.
 The chatbot is trained on a set of intents defined in a JSON file and responds based on user input using machine learning and natural language processing.

 ---